Knowing What to Do Isn’t the Hard Part

 This translated to more intentional grocery shopping and keeping a few reliable options at home.

-Focusing on progress rather than perfection and allowing room for imperfect days
+Focusing on progress rather than perfection

 I set different expectations for weekdays and weekends instead of aiming for the same target every day.

-Creating a small layer of accountability
+Adding a small layer of accountability

 Having someone aware of the goal made it easier to stay consistent.